linediconsine/Tabae/vlog.md

 1. use browse memory and upload message when online
 2. hide any action will make the app offline when offline

-psql -c "CREATE USER amph WITH PASSWORD 'cavallo';" psql -c '\x' -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO amph;' psql -c '\x' -c 'ALTER USER amph CREATEDB;'
+psql -c "CREATE USER tabae WITH PASSWORD 'cavallo';" psql -c '\x' -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO tabae;' psql -c '\x' -c 'ALTER USER tabae CREATEDB;'

 psql -c '\x' -c 'ALTER USER amph CREATEDB;'
-CREATE DATABASE databasename
+CREATE DATABASE tabae_development

 # start pg